 The District of Columbia Child and Family Services Agency (CFSA) is in the process of transitioning out of its Title IV-E Demonstration Project and into a preventive services model that maximizes positive outcomes under the Family First Prevention Services Act.
 This transition is larger in scope than a mere adjustment of funding mechanisms: it is a wholesale refocusing of energy and efforts at keeping children out of the child welfare system.
 The transition into Family First programming requires thoughtful construction of a comprehensive prevention system: a safety net.
 It requires the understanding and commitment of stakeholders from other client serving systems, the legal community, and community-based partners on the front lines of service delivery.
 CFSA has assembled a District-wide Family First Work Group to guide planning and strategic activities of the entire human services system.
 This session highlights the importance of public/private partnerships in creating an integrated prevention system.
 Participants will gain insight into the process and strategies for assessing community needs and identifying service gaps, and discuss how to work with community partners to develop services and support systems for families.

-Presenters: Brenda Donald and Robert Matthews, District of Columbia Child and Family Services Agency, Washington, DC
+Presenters: Robert Matthews and Natalie Craver, District of Columbia Child and Family Services Agency, Washington, DC

 F3 – Partnering to Keep Kids Home: What Family Treatment Courts Need to Know and What they Can Do to Serve Children In-Home with their Families